smarthomeNG/plugins/kodi/README.md

 ```

 #### kodi_item
-You could assign the following values to `kodi_item`:
+You can assign the following values to `kodi_item`:

    * `volume` a numeric value (0 -100)
    * `mute` a bool flag